 - Prizes: Accumulative Scholarship of N500,000 for the National Junior Champion, N300,000 and N200,000 for the 1st and 2nd Runners-Up respectively to any Nigerian Higher Institution.

 - Must attend a Primary or Secondary School in Nigeria.

 - Spellers may register under their schools or privately but must supply their school details.

-- The organizers of the Nigeria Spelling Bee may disqualify, prior to, during, or after the competition, any speller who is not in compliance with any of the Eligibility Requirements or rules of the competition or have supplied false information.
+- The organizers of the Nigeria Spelling Bee may disqualify, prior to, during, or after the competition, any speller who is not in compliance with any of the Eligibility Requirements, rules of the competition or have supplied false information.

 - Registration is online on our e-portal upon the payment of N2,000 (Two Thousand Naira) only per speller.